Hawaii Military and Veterans Benefits

-Veterans Administration (VA) Medical Facilities
+U.S. Department of Veterans Affairs (VA) Facilities

-State Benefit Highlights and Eligibility
+Hawaii State Benefit Highlights and Eligibility

-State Tax Advantage: (HRS §235-7(a)(3)) Income received by members of the reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard of the United States of America, and the Hawaii National Guard as compensation for performance of duty, equivalent to pay received for forty-eight drills (equivalent of twelve weekends) and fifteen days of annual training duty, at a pay grade of E-5 and below after eight years of service is exempt from state taxation.
+Hawaii National Guard and Reserve Drill Pay Exempt from Hawaii Income Tax: (HRS §235-7(a)(3)) Income received by members of the reserve components of the Army, Navy, Air Force, Marine Corps, or Coast Guard of the United States of America, and the Hawaii National Guard as compensation for performance of duty, equivalent to pay received for forty-eight drills (equivalent of twelve weekends) and fifteen days of annual training duty, at a pay grade of E-5 and below after eight years of service is exempt from state taxation.

 Hawaii Real Property Tax Exemptions: ( HRS §14-246-29 ) Real property owned and occupied as a home by any person who is totally disabled due to injuries received while on duty with the U.S. Armed Forces is exempt from all property taxes, other than special assessments.

-Eligibility: The exemption remains in place with no expiration, provided:
+Who is eligible for Hawaii Real Property Tax Exemptions?
+The exemption remains in place with no expiration, provided:

 The Veteran provides proof of service and disability (DD214 and award letter from the Department of Veterans Affairs)